 So much works so extremely well in this movie, which is why it is definitely worth watching.
 Any fan of exorcism movies (or The Exorcist in particular) should not miss out on this one!

 THE EXORCISM OF GOD had its world premiere at Fantastic Fest where we screened it.
-It will later be out in the US via Saban Films.
+It will also be out in Theaters, on Demand and Digital in the US on March 11, 2022, via Saban Films.

 Director: Alejandro Hidalgo